massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 WebDAV is a standard protocol based on HTTP connections, so it has encryption by default, and it can pass through firewalls.

-WebDAV configuration on the Provider Server ...........................................
+WebDAV configuration on the provider server ...........................................

 Create a file ``customizations/ExportToFoo.php`` like this